 Sure, I can place a knee replacement into someone with a BMI of 50.
 However the complication rate of surgery on obese patients is dramatically higher, and the success rate is lower.
 Long ago I started with a different approach.
 I took the time to engage many of my patients and to teach them about a lot of the lifestyle changes available to them that would in all likelihood substantially improved their knee pain, regardless of the appearance of their X-rays.

-Without getting into specifics, we have had many patients stop smoking, lose more than 50-100 pounds, and significantly increase their activity level and participation in resistance based exercise programs.
-We utilize low carbohydrate dietary changes; we use water instead of any of the other sugar-laden drinks available.
+Without getting into specifics, we have had many patients stop smoking, lose more than 50-100 pounds, and significantly increase their activity level and participation in resistance-based exercise programs.
+We teach that a caloric deficit is needed for weight change.
+We try to steer them away from warring diet tribes.
+We emphasize using water instead of any of the other sugar-laden drinks available.
 We also encourage people to “make their day a little harder.”
 For some of these patients, although their knee pain improved, they still went on to require a knee replacement.
 However, the majority of these people avoided knee replacement surgery because their pain relief from weight loss, and resistance exercise, was substantial.